EdenAlmighty/EdenAlmighty/README.md

 <h3 align="center">In addition, I'm learning new technologies all the time and implementing them in my projects.</h3>

-- 🎯 A people's person and a tech lover.
+- 🎯 A people person and a tech lover.
 Self-starter, ambitious, and a team player!

 - 🌴 Proficient in building single-page apps.